 Even if some visitors might be interested in something more than bathing, this is not a gay establishment!
-Everyone is welcome, and friendly, so follow the usual respect manners, and you will enjoy the atmosphere of this special place!
+Everyone is welcome and friendly, so follow the usual respectful manners, and you will enjoy the atmosphere of this special place!

-Before exiting the thermal baths area, there is another plunge pool, for the bravest ones; with 16 degrees Celsius, this was the only one I didn’t dare to try.
+Before exiting the thermal baths area, there is another plunge pool, for the bravest ones.
+With a temperature of 16 degrees Celsius, this was the only one I didn’t dare to try.

 Towels are available at the exit, and you can stay in the resting zone until you gather back your strength.
 Taking a nap is welcome!

-Rudas Baths could benefit from some better sign navigation, but if you manage to reach the restaurant which serves Turkish-Hungarian fusion cuisine, you will not be sorry!
+Rudas spa could benefit from some better sign navigation, but if you manage to reach the restaurant which serves Turkish-Hungarian fusion cuisine, you will not be sorry!

 Drink even better

 Interested in the water content?
-Spa website says that this is a “radio-active hot spring water with calcium-magnesium-hydrogen-carbonate also containing sodium and sulfate and with a significant content of fluoride ions”.
-It might not tell you a lot, but supposedly it has therapeutic effect on degenerative joint diseases, chronic and sub-acute arthritis, discus hernia and neuralgia!
+The spa website says that this is a “radio-active hot spring water with calcium-magnesium-hydrogen-carbonate also containing sodium and sulfate and with a significant content of fluoride ions”.
+It might not tell you a lot, but supposedly it has a therapeutic effect on degenerative joint diseases, chronic and sub-acute arthritis, discus hernia, and neuralgia!